Frank Henry Neely: Biography

-Youth and career
+Early life and career

-Born in Augusta, Georgia to Benjamin Neely, the first superintendent of the schools of Rome, and Henrietta Eve Carmichael Neely, Neely obtained his BSc in mechanical engineering at the Georgia Institute of Technology in 1904.
+Born on January 19, 1884, in Augusta, Georgia to Benjamin Neely, the first superintendent of the schools of Rome, and Henrietta Eve Carmichael Neely, Neely obtained his B.S. in mechanical engineering at Georgia Tech in 1904.

-After his graduation Neely started his career in industry at the Westinghouse Electric and Manufacturing Company in Pittsburgh.
-From 1908 to 1915 he was independent consulting engineer in Atlanta, among others working for the Schlesinger Candy Factory run by his father-in-law Harry Lionel Schlesinger (1856-1920).
+After his graduation Neely started his career in industry at the Westinghouse Electric Corporation in Pittsburgh.
+From 1908 to 1915, he was independent consulting engineer in Atlanta, among others working for the Schlesinger Candy Factory run by his father-in-law Harry Lionel Schlesinger (1856–1920).

-In 1915 Neely joined Fulton Bag and Cotton Mills where he was production manager in plants of the company in Atlanta, Dallas, New Orleans, St. Louis, New York, and Minneapolis.
+In 1915, Neely joined Fulton Bag and Cotton Mills where he was production manager in plants of the company in Atlanta, Dallas, New Orleans, St. Louis, New York, and Minneapolis.

-In 1924 Neely became general manager in Rich's Department Store in Atlanta, where his friend Walter Rich was president.
+In 1924, Neely became general manager in Rich's in Atlanta, where his friend Walter Rich was president.
 Here he spend the rest of his career climbing up the ladder to executive vice president and secretary, and eventually became president.
 Afterwards he served chairman of the board of trustees.

 In his years at Rich's Neely "helped turn around the ailing department store.
 Most notable among his achievements was his dictum that the customer is always right, making the store famous for its liberal exchange policy."

 Civic service

 In his years in Atlanta Neely also participated in many of the local and regional civic activities.
 He was one of the founding members of the Atlanta Improvement Association, later Central Atlanta Progress, initiated the Special Relief Commission in 1931, and chaired Fulton the Community Chest at County Department of Public Welfare from 1931 to 1934.
 In World War II he directed the War Production Board in the region.
-Her he was "instrumental in bringing Bell Aircraft Corporation (now Lockheed Martin) to Atlanta."
+Her he was "instrumental in bringing Bell Aircraft Corporation (now Lockheed Martin) to Atlanta".

 After the war Neely was appointed first chair at Georgia State Department of Commerce in 1948, and chair of the Georgia Better Roads Committee in 1952.
-In 1953 in Washington he became "a member of the Committee on Business Organization of the Department of Defense and he later served as a member of Kennedy's White House Committee on Youth Employment."
+In 1953, in Washington he became "a member of the Committee on Business Organization of the Department of Defense and he later served as a member of Kennedy's White House Committee on Youth Employment".

-In the 1930s Neely had been named "Citizen of Atlanta."
-In 1941 he was awarded a Distinguished Service Award by Georgia Tech, and in 1952 the American Management Association and ASME awarded him the Henry Laurence Gantt Medal.
+In the 1930s, Neely had been named "Citizen of Atlanta".
+In 1941, he was awarded a Distinguished Service Award by Georgia Tech, and in 1952, the American Management Association and ASME awarded him the Henry Laurence Gantt Medal.